cagov/hub.innovation.ca.gov/docs/pages/data/standard.md

 ## Data standard governance

-For the purposes of this standard, we adopt the Office of Management and Budget (OMB) SPD-15 standard [definition of race and ethnicity](https://spd15revision.gov/content/spd15revision/en/faqs.html) in that these terms “are understood to be socio-political constructs and are not an attempt to define race and ethnicity biologically or genetically.
-They are not to be used as determinants of eligibility for participation in any State program.”
+For the purposes of this standard, we adopt the Office of Management and Budget (OMB) SPD-15 standard [definition of race and ethnicity](https://spd15revision.gov/content/spd15revision/en/faqs.html) in that these terms “are understood to be socio-political constructs and are not an attempt to define race and ethnicity biologically or genetically.”

 **These categories should not be used to discriminate between population groups or to determine their eligibility for participation in State programs.**